cconcannon/my-auth-playground/README.md

 Another option is the Authorization Code Grant, but with a [Proof Key for Code Exchange (PKCE)](https://oauth.net/2/pkce/).
 Primarily used in native and mobile apps, PKCE usage is designed for public clients.
 Unfortunately, is not as widely supported by providers (as using PKCE requires additional support by the authorization server).

 This post does not cover implementation of these other [OAuth2](https://oauth.net/2/) options - instead, it demonstrates that a Function-as-a-Service can be used to perform the application server's role in the Authorization Code Grant protocol.
 This is not a use case that is considered in most literature surrounding the [OAuth2](https://oauth.net/2/) Authorization Code Grant protocol.
 It is specifically applicable to APIs that require a `client_secret` during the authentication process, and that also provide little or no support for [OAuth2](https://oauth.net/2/) protocols which are designed for public client use.
-Regardless, the solution put forth in this writing nevertheless provides the inherent level of security provided by the protocol with a confidential client (i.e. a dynamic application server).
+Regardless, the solution put forth in this writing provides a similar level of security as when the Authorization Code Grant protocol is implemented with a confidential client (i.e. a dynamic application server).

 For more information about when each grant can be used, check out [this post](https://medium.com/@robert.broeckelmann/when-to-use-which-oauth2-grants-and-oidc-flows-ec6a5c00d864).